yuvalten1/Estimation-of-Yield-and-Loss-in-Pomegranate-Orchards-Using-Deep-Learning-and-Tracking/README.md

- The repository contains the code developed to support the methodology presented in the thesis, including data preprocessing, synthetic dataset generation, object detection, and tracking-based yield and loss estimation from UAV imagery.
+ The repository contains the datasets and code developed to support the methodology presented in the thesis, including data preprocessing, object detection, and tracking-based yield and loss estimation from UAV imagery.

 ## Thesis Overview